 Greenhouse Gases (GHGs)—Atmospheric gases of natural and anthropogenic origin that absorb and emit radiation at specific wavelengths within the spectrum of thermal infrared radiation emitted by the Earth’s surface, the atmosphere itself and by clouds.
 This property causes the greenhouse effect.
 (RS)

 Greenhouse Gas Removal—Techniques which remove GHGs from the air, thus addressing a cause of climate change.
-Carbon removal is one kind of Greenhouse Gas Removal.
+Carbon dioxide removal is one kind of Greenhouse Gas Removal.

 Intergenerational justice—Balancing the needs of current and future generations